Skip to main contentSkip to footer

 In fact, King Charles III's fingers and hands have since become some of the most Googled terms for the royal in the UK - but what is the cause for the apparent inflammation?

-King Charles III's swollen fingers could be a result of many things, from temporary fluid retention, a sudden change in temperature to arthritis.
-Other causes of a "sausage" like finger can be a high blood pressure, or having a diet which is high in salt.
+His Majesty's swollen fingers could be for a number of reasons, from temporary fluid retention due to a sudden change in temperature to arthritis.
+Other causes of a "sausage" like finger can be high blood pressure, or even having a diet that is high in salt.

 prince charles swollen